haesken/dftools/develop/BUILD_DEVELOP.markdown

 This will:

-- clone the git submodules (pyinstaller)
+- Clone the git submodules (pyinstaller).
-- create/activate the virtualenv
+- Create/activate the virtualenv.
-- try to install requests/lxml via pip
+- Try to install requests/lxml in the virtualenv via pip.

 At this point you should be able to run the scripts and start hacking.
 You will need to activate the virtualenv